A3Scotl/AaaMovies_BE/README.md

 The sample data in DataInitializer.java is hard-coded based on JSON from ophim1.com API (https://ophim1.com/phim/ngoi-truong-xac-song and https://ophim1.com/phim/dem-hung-tan).
 Check ophim1.com's terms of use to ensure compliance when using their API or data.
 To add more movies, update DataInitializer.java with data from ophim1.com API (e.g., https://ophim1.com/danh-sach/phim-moi-cap-nhat?page=1).
 Ensure MariaDB uses utf8mb4_unicode_ci to support Vietnamese characters.
-Run init_database.sql before starting the application.
+Run data.sql before starting the application.